mathieu-benoit/acm-workshop/app/content/bankofanthos/deploy-network-policies.md

 ---
 title: "Deploy NetworkPolicies"
-weight: 3
+weight: 6
 description: "Duration: 5 min | Persona: Apps Operator"
-tags: ["apps-operator", "security-tips"]
+tags: ["apps-operator", "policies", "security-tips"]
 ---
 ![Apps Operator](/images/apps-operator.png)
 _{{< param description >}}_

-In this section, you will deploy granular and specific `NetworkPolicies` for the Bank of Anthos namespace.
-This will fix the policies violation you faced earlier.
+In this section, you will see the Policy Controller violation regarding to the missing `NetworkPolicies` in the Bank of Anthos namespace.
+Then, you will fix this violation by deploying the associated resources.

 Initialize variables:
 ```Bash